omnius-re/Llama3-Multimodal-Chatbot/README.md

 - `youtube-transcript-api`: A library to fetch YouTube video transcripts.
 - `tiktoken`: A library to encode text into tokens.
 - `openai`: A library to interact with OpenAI's API.
+- `vertexai`: A library for image recognition using Google Pro Vision
+- `fal_client`: A library to generate images from FLUX model

 ## Troubleshooting
 - Ensure all environment variables are correctly set.